dropbox/dropbox-sdk-obj-c/README.md

     }];
 ```

-Here's an example for `/list_folder`.
-In the response handler, we repeatedly call `/list_folder_continue` (for large folders), blocking execution while waiting for the response from each subsequent `/list_folder_continue` call, until we've listed the entire folder.
+Here's an example for listing a folder's contents.
+In the response handler, we repeatedly call `listFolderContinue:` (for large folders), blocking execution while waiting for the response from each subsequent `listFolderContinue:` call, until we've listed the entire folder.

 ```objective-c
 [[client.filesRoutes listFolder:@"/folder/in/dropbox"]